 Roughly 12,000 patients are diagnosed with GBM every year in the United States alone according to the American Brain Tumor Association.
-The current standard of care is surgery if possible, the medical term for which is resection, followeding by radiotherapy and chemotherapy.
-Unfortunately, median survival for patients adhering to the highestreceiving standard of care is roughly 15 months, and less than one in twenty patients survives for five years following a diagnosis.
+The current standard of care is surgery followed by radiotherapy and chemotherapy.

+Unfortunately, median survival for patients receiving standard of care is roughly 15 months, and less than one in twenty patients survives for five years following a diagnosis.
 There is clearly an enormous unmet need for effective treatments, and one can only hope Aldox will be a powerful new tool oncologists can use to improve outcomes.

 That said, the unmet need is not due to lack of economic opportunity or lack of attempts by major pharmaceutical companies.
-Both Roche and Merck have made major attempts at GBM drugs, with Thethe effectiveness of Roche's Avastinwas recently called into question by equivocal for its phase III survival results.
+The effectiveness of Roche's Avastinwas recently called into question for its phase III survival results.
 While Avastin did win FDA approval, it's utility is so equivocal that the European Medicine's Agency (EMA) decided not to approve it.
 Moreover, Avastin was associated with several significant side effects including hypertension and thrombosis.
-Despite this, Roche is projecting enormous sales volume of roughly \$7 billion at peak.

 ImmunoCellular (IMUC) has taken a vaccine based approach to treating GBM.
 This is a novel approach that quite a few companies are taking including Galena and Northwest Biotherapeutics.
 Vaccine based approaches, also described as cancer immunotherapy or "immuno-oncology" train the human immune system to identify and kill cancer cells.
 This is very different from a chemotherapy drug which simply kills cancer cells itself.
 Also, not only does ImmunoCellular's therapy target tumor's but it also target's cancer stem cells.
 In short, the vaccine based approach taken by ImmunoCellular and others leverages the human immune system and is therefore more complex.